Huskers in top groups for class of 2021 WR Magwood, DB Parker

 #AGTG TOP SIX #RESPECTIT pic.twitter.com/5oZ7cGknxK— CHAUNCEY MAGWOOD (@illest_magg) April 13, 2020

-Magwood, listed at 6 feet and 190 pounds, also included Florida State, South Carolina, Arkansas, Louisville and Kentucky in his top group.
+Magwood, listed at 6-foot and 190 pounds, also included Florida State, South Carolina, Arkansas, Louisville and Kentucky in his top group.

 Magwood is considered a three-star prospect by both Rivals and 247Sports.
 He has not yet taken a known visit to Lincoln to see Nebraska, but he's another in a long line of prospects to keep an eye on if the recruiting dead period instituted by the NCAA due to the coronavirus pandemic is lifted sometime later this spring or this summer.